mliakos/my-blog-netlify/content/posts/sqlite-upsert-returning-clauses.md

 RETURNING *;
 ```

-The above query, after execution, will return us every value inserted in the database, along with `id` of each row.
-This way we can avoid make another `SELECT` query to the database.
+The above query, after execution, will return us every value inserted in the database, along with the `id` of each row.
+This way we can avoid making another `SELECT` query to the database.
 Pretty neat, eh?

 # The UPSERT clause